Soft Top, Hard Shoulder (song)

-"Soft Top, Hard Shoulder" is a song by British singer-songwriter Chris Rea, released in January 1993 as the third single from his 12th studio album, God's Great Banana Skin, and the soundtrack of the 1992 British comedy drama film of the same name.
+"Soft Top, Hard Shoulder" is a song by British singer-songwriter Chris Rea, released on 18 January 1993 as the third single from his 12th studio album, God's Great Banana Skin, and the soundtrack of the 1992 British comedy drama film of the same name.
 "Soft Top, Hard Shoulder", which was written and produced by Rea, reached No. 53 in the United Kingdom and remained on the chart for two weeks.
 A music video was filmed to promote the single.

 Two editions of the single was issued on CD.
 The first contained three previously unreleased tracks from 1980: "One Fine Day", "One Sweet and Tender Touch" and "Sierra, Sierra", while the second contained two additional tracks from the Soft Top Hard Shoulder film: "Melancholy" and "The Van Stomp/Glasgow Horizon".

 Background

 "Soft Top, Hard Shoulder" was specifically written for the film of the same name.
 During sessions for God's Great Banana Skin, Rea discovered the film project after seeing the idea plugged on Channel 4.
 He told John Pidgeon in a 1992 interview: "I saw these guys struggling with a lower budget and the idea of the movie.
 I saw what they were trying to do and was very impressed.
 It seemed very real life and it appealed to me.
 So I went down immediately, that morning, knocked on their door and said, I want to do the music for the film."